semuel1/express-blogpulse/readme.md

 Congrats!
 You have been hired by BlogPulse, an up-and-coming blog marketed as a local version of [Buzzfeed](https://www.buzzfeed.com/).
 Through BlogPulse, anyone can sign up to become a contributor, and contributors can create articles relating to issues and events in the Puget Sound area.
 However, we need you to add comment functionality to this site.

-## Getting Started
+## Getting Started (We do)

-We'll be using an existing application that includes two models, several routes, and several views.
+We'll be using an existing application that includes two models and several routes.

 * Fork and clone this repository
 * Run `npm install` to install dependencies